-Beginner modification: Move the arms only halfway so that they are even with your shoulders and then return to the original starting position.
+Beginner modification: Move the arms only halfway so that they are even with your shoulders.
+Then return to the original starting position.

 2. Dolphin Kick

 How to: Position yourself face down on a bench so that the crease of your hip is at the end of the bench.
 Your feet should be resting on the ground with your hands firmly engaged on the underside of the bench for support (a).
-Straighten out your legs while raising them up while engaging your abdominals, glutes, hips and spinal erectors in your low back.
+Straighten out your legs while raising them up while engaging your abdominals, glutes, hips and spinal erectors in your lower back.
 Your toes should be pointed away from your body and above your head at the top of the movement (b).
-Hold this static position for 5 seconds by firmly engaging nearly every muscle in your body, before dropping the feet slightly below the bench and contracting again for 4 additional reps (c).
+Hold this static position for 5 seconds by firmly engaging nearly every muscle in your body.
+Then drop the feet slightly below the bench and contracting again for 4 additional reps (c).
 Repeat for 3 sets of 5 reps, with 30-60 seconds of rest between sets.

 Beginner modification: Move the hips slightly further up the bench so the trunk is better supported.